 The gutters are attached to one or more downspouts which carry water to the ground.
 Downspouts are usually placed near a corner of a house at the steepest angle to allow runoff.
 They are designed to keep water away from the side of the house.

 The enclosed downspout can connect to a drain pipe that allows the water to flow into your garden or an underground piping system that can be used to recycle the water.
 The recycled water is usually “gray water” used for washing, not drinking.

-Most rain downspouts drain onto a splash pad or block that keeps the water away from the foundation of your house.
+Most downspouts drain onto a splash pad or block to keep the water away from the foundation of your house.
 You do not need rainwater eating away at your foundation and providing a breeding ground for mold, mildew or algae.

 Gutters are made from several materials but aluminum and vinyl are the most common.
 Square-line or half-rounded gutters provide good runoff.
 They can be painted or purchased in colors that complement your architecture.

-Gutter installation includes the SnapLock(r) systems that prevents holes in the fascia boards on the walls.
+- Includes the SnapLockⓇ system which prevents holes in the fascia boards on the walls.
 Gutters last longer with this installation.

 - Leaf screens and the LeafLockⓇ system keep leaves, twigs and other debris from clogging the gutters

 This was originally published on Jun 20, 2016.See My Gutter Color Options